vaheajamyan/front-end-task-skillex-1/README.md

 - **CSS or SCSS**

 ## Expected Deliverables
-- A fully functional and user-friendly product listing page with filtering and pagination.
+- A fully functional, responsive, and user-friendly product listing page with filtering and pagination.